2009 swine flu pandemic in Oceania: Palau

 Palau has issued a health alert for swine flu.

-Health Minister Dr. Stevenson Kuartei told reporters that although there is no reported case in Palau, a Task Force has been convened to increase screening of passengers entering the country.
+Health Minister Stevenson Kuartei told reporters that although there is no reported case in Palau, a Task Force has been convened to increase screening of passengers entering the country.

 On July 5, Palau confirmed its first case.

 Papua New Guinea

 On June 15, a young Port Moresby adult has contracted the disease.

-Dr Mathias Sapuri said they are doing all they can to try to limit the spread of the virus.
+Mathias Sapuri said they are doing all they can to try to limit the spread of the virus.

 The process of the step up of clinical surveillance in the country has been picked up by most health facilities throughout the country now.
 We are taking swab tests and are making clinical judgments on swine flu, to get on to the Tamiflu treatment.

 Mathias Sapuri said health staff are also visiting the provinces to bring medication and test kits to them, and to help with their preparedness.

 As of July 2, 2009, only one case is confirmed in the country.